Font Selector ๏ฝœ Fabrie Write(AI)

 • Performance Impact: Providing font weights requires loading additional font packages, which can lead to performance degradation.

-Therefore, we have chosen not to offer font weight modification.
-Instead, we address the issue of limited typography styles by offering a rich set of default fonts.
+To solve the problem of limited typography styles, we decide to offer a rich set of default fonts.
 Specifically, when designing the font list, some fonts use their light or bold versions as the default "Normal" value for users, resulting in a rich variety of font styles.

 How Many Fonts Should Be Provided for Users to Choose From?